ainc/awesomeincu-2015/_courses/coding-league.md

 Come back for as many sessions as you’d like, the fun and the knowledge keeps on building.
 Sign up with friends, or meet new people with similar interests.

 ## Coding League Outcomes:
-- Go beyond to block-based languages to use text-based programming
+- Go beyond block-based languages to use text-based programming
 - Learn Computer Science fundamentals
 - Explore the creative power of programming, start building a portfolio of professional-quality code